BroadbandForum/usp-test/01-messages-and-path-names.md

         and a single ParameterError element.

     c.
-The ParameterError has a param element with a value of 'NotifRetry', an err_code of '7010', 'Unsupported Parameter'
+The ParameterError has a param element with a value of 'NotifRetry', an err_code of '7010', 'Unsupported Parameter'.

 3. The retrieved value matches the value set in the param_settings element for the first object.